PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 Follow these steps to calculate mutual information:

-1. **Bigrams**: Click on the “Add bigram” button in the “Mutual Information” dialogue box.
-A new window will open with an inventory of all the segments that occur in your corpus.
-Select the bigram by clicking on one segment from the “left-hand side” and one segment from the “right-hand side.”
-Note that the order of the sounds matters if “Set domain to word (unordered word-internal pMI)" is unchecked (the default).
-To add more than one bigram, click “Add and create another” to be automatically returned to the selection window.
-Once the last bigram has been selected, simply click “Add” to return to the Mutual Information dialogue box.
-All the selected bigrams will appear in a list.
-To remove one, click on it and select “Remove selected bigram.”
+1. **Bigrams**: Click on the “Add bigram” button in the “Mutual Information” dialogue box to get the :ref:`bigram_selector` dialogue box.
+Note that the order of the sounds matters if “Set domain to word
+   (unordered word-internal pMI)" is unchecked (the default).

 2. **Tier**: Mutual information can be calculated on any available tier.
    The default is transcription.
 If a vowel tier has been created,